 R ef ( Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Support Creation of ICS - are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating Lincolnshire designation 1st April 2021 legislation upward reports by CEO Support the consultation for Acute Service Review (ASR) Phase 1 - PCBC with national team Awaiting CCG to review and sign off approach to consultation SLB reports and upward reports by CEO / Chair Implementing the Outstanding Care Together Programme to support the Organisation to focus on high priority improvements - in progress resulted in a less mature approach to strategy deployment, broad understanding across the continue Weekly ELT updates Monthly TLT updates Quarterly board reports Quarterly board development sessions University Hospital Teaching Trust Status Developing a business case to support the case for change The case of need was approved at CRIG (September 2021) and now needs to return to CRIG as FBC. application for R&I team working closely with Strategic Projects to develop full business case for the growth of R&I department.
-Failure to develop research and innovation programme Increasing the number of Clinical Academic posts options presented by the Medicine Clinical Academics pilot and understanding whether Numbers of Clinical Academic posts RD&I Strategy and implementation plan agreed by Trust Board Hospitals Tooching Trust Director of Improvement and Integration Improvement Improvement become a University spitals Teaching Trust Director of Improvement and Integration Director of Improvement and Integration Failure to develop relationship with university of Nottingham Experiment Augustion Stock checklist CQC Caring CQC Responsive CQC Well Led Responsive CQC Well Led Environment for students revised UHA guidance we are able to offer the facilities required for a functioning clinical academic department This will meet the criteria within the UHA guidance Internal Augustion Internal Augustion This will meet the criteria within the UHA guidance Internal Augustion This will meet the criteria within the UHA guidance Internal Augustion This will meet the criteria within the UHA guidance Internal Augustion This will meet the criteria within the UHA guidance Through the revision of the library and training facilities.
-Stock checklist This will meet the criteria within the UHA guidance Through the revision of the library and training facilities.
-Stock checklist This will meet the criteria within the UHA guidance GMC training survey Stock check against checklist Internal Audit - Education Funding People and Organisational Development Committee Red Failure to become member of university hospital association Developing an MOU with the University of Lincoln · RD&I Strategy and implementation plan agreed by Trust Board Develop a portfolio of evidence to apply for membership to the University Hospitals Association signed off.
+Failure to develop research and innovation programme Increasing the number of Clinical Academic posts options presented by the Medicine Clinical Academics pilot and understanding whether Numbers of Clinical Academic posts RD&I Strategy and implementation plan agreed by Trust Board lo become a University Director of Improvement and Integration Failure to develop relationship with university of Lincoln and University of Nottingham CQC Caring CQC Responsive CQC Well Led Improve the training environment for students able to offer the facilities required for a functioning clinical academic department This will meet the criteria within the UHA guidance GMC training survey Stock check against checklist Internal Audit - Education Funding People and Organisational Development Committee Red Failure to become member of university hospital association Developing an MOU with the University of Lincoln · RD&I Strategy and implementation plan agreed by Trust Board Develop a portfolio of evidence to apply for membership to the University Hospitals Association signed off.
 Portfolio of evidence is being captured and is available on the shared drive

-Ref Objective I E VOC I DOC w we may be prevented m meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating --------------- --------------- -- -------------------------- ---------------------- --- -------------- --- --------------------- -- --------------------------------------- ------------------------------------- ------------------
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating --------------- ----------- -- -------------------------- ---------------------- --- -------------- --- --------------------- -- --------------------------------------- ------------------------------------- ------------------